MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-data-content.md

 ##### Your responsibilities
 As a general rule, do not store state in the AKS cluster.
-Use an external data storage that supports storage-engine level encyrption.
+Use an external data storage that supports storage-engine level encryption.

 ### Requirement 3.5
 Document and implement procedures to protect keys used to secure stored cardholder data against disclosure and misuse: